pennylane/zootr-guide/Trackers.md

 Successful completion of an OoT Randomizer run usually means you will have to search a lot of locations and find items to fill your inventory and successfully complete dungeons.
 We call these locations where these important items (or chests containing them) can be found "checks".

 To keep track of the items as well as the locations and maybe even additional information, it can be highly beneficial to utilize a tracker software.
-The [[https://wiki.ootrandomizer.com/index.php?title=Trackers|ootrandomizer.com Wiki]] lists all the trackers currently known to the community together with screenshots and links to their respective sources.
+The [ootrandomizer.com Wiki](https://wiki.ootrandomizer.com/index.php?title=Trackers) lists all the trackers currently known to the community together with screenshots and links to their respective sources.

 A short overview of the possible types of trackers is posted here, together with a short hint on the benefits of the type to help with the selection.